Islandora-Devops/isle-dc/CONTRIBUTING.md

 ### Contribute code

-Before you set out to contribute code you will need to have completed a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
-The signed copy of the license agreement should be sent to <mailto:community@islandora.ca>
+Before your code changes can be accepted, you must have completed a Contributor License Agreement.
+See [License Agreements](#license-agreements) below.

 _If you are interested in contributing code to ISLE 8 but do not know where to begin:_